raxysstudios/qarish/README.md

 # Qarish

-A little game about keeping your lifestock safe.
+A little game about keeping your livestock safe.